2020PB/police-brutality/reports/Wisconsin.md

 ## Madison

-### Officer pepper-sprays or maces protestor walking backwards with arms raised | May 30th
+### Officer pepper-sprays or maces protester walking backwards with arms raised | May 30th

-Ten seconds into the video, in the bottom-left corner, an officer sprays a protestor who is walking backwards with his arms raised (presumably with mace or pepper spray).
+Ten seconds into the video, in the bottom-left corner, an officer sprays a protester who is walking backwards with his arms raised (presumably with mace or pepper spray).

 tags: protester, spray